 - give you at least seven business days’ notice of the appointment details (such as date and time, location, specialty of the health professional and the reason you are required to attend), and

 - arrange a translator or interpreter, at the insurer’s cost, if required.

 The CTP insurer will forward documentation to the health professional in advance, but will only provide information that is relevant to the assessment.

 Expenses and cancellations

-The CTP Insurer has 21 days from receipt of the report to provide you with a copy of an IME or ISV report, and they may contact you (or your legal representative) to discuss the findings.
+The CTP Insurer has 21 days from receipt of the report to provide you with a copy of an independent assessment or ISV report, and they may contact you (or your legal representative) to discuss the findings.
 When you receive a copy of the report, if you dispute or do not understand any of the information it contains, you should contact the CTP Insurer.